Skip to main content

 Eating disorders can affect anyone, but teenagers aged between 13 and 17 are mostly affected.
 According to the charity BEAT, it’s estimated that around 1.25 million people in the UK have an eating disorder.
 Around 25% of them are male.

 The most common eating disorders are: Anorexia Nervosa (AN), Bulimia Nervosa (BN), and Binge Eating Disorder (BED).
-There are also Other Specified Feeding and Eating Disorders (OSFED).
+There are also Other Specified Feeding and Eating Disorders (OSFED) and the focus for EDAW 2024, Avoidant/Restrictive Food Intake Disorder (ARFID).

 Eating disorders are associated with both psychiatric (depression, anxiety, self-harm - most common) and physical comorbidities (cardiovascular, reproductive health, musculoskeletal, gastro-intestinal).
 One of the great psychiatrists and neuroscientists of our times, Professor Karl Deisseroth (Stanford University), declared that he had ‘found no greater mystery than eating disorders, anywhere in psychiatry or medicine.
 None greater in all of biology’.
 He also noted that ‘though no drug can cure these two diseases (AN and BN), words can reach them as one human being reaches another.’
 (Connections: The new science of emotions, Deisseroth, Penguin, 2022, pgs 161 and 163).